gscales/Exch-Rest/README.md

 #### Module installation

-The Module is available from the PowerShell Gallery at https://www.powershellgallery.com/packages/Exch-Rest and can be installed on Windows 10 and Windows 8 using
+The Module is available from the PowerShell Gallery at https://www.powershellgallery.com/packages/Exch-Rest and can be installed on Windows, Azure Cloud Shell or Linux where PowerShell Core has been installed

         Install-Module Exch-Rest